-I am a psychologist with 12 years’ experience in individual and group therapy.
+I am a psychologist with 12 years’ experience in individual and couples therapy.
 I specialize in treating men and women with relationship and sexuality issues, eating disorders, and addictions.
 Born out of a deep understanding that the body mind and soul are inextricably linked, my unique approach incorporates principles of yoga into psychotherapy.

 I completed my psychology studies in Germany in 2008, specializing in clinical and occupational psychology, including criminology.
 In 2006, I began working as a psychologist in prisoner rehabilitation.
 I later worked mostly in the public sector in Israel and abroad, including the Ministry of Health, Ministry of Defense, and National Insurance Institute, treating a wide range of psychological issues.